Covestro has ambitious goals

 Profit

-In the long term, Covestro will also be climate-neutral for Scope 3 emissions by 2050.
+Covestro aims to become climate-neutral for Scope 3 emissions by 2050 at the latest.
 One thing is clear: reducing Scope 3 emissions requires a change in the entire value chain.
-Various factors that influence each other - including the availability of alternative raw materials, renewable energies, technological advances, new processes and the transformation of customer markets - play a decisive role in this.
+Various factors that influence each other – including the availability of alternative raw materials, renewable energies, technological advances, new processes and the transformation of customer markets – play a decisive role in this.

 Climate Neutrality 2035